 For queries relating to collaborating with the RSE team on projects: rse@sheffield.ac.uk

-Information and access to JADE II and Bede.
+Information and access to Bede.

 Join our mailing list so as to be notified when we advertise talks and workshops by subscribing to this Google Group.